xsdk-project/xsdk-policy-compatibility/hypre_compliance_example.md

 **M7.** Come with an open source (BSD style) license.
 ```
-hypre has an LGPL license, which is considered acceptable.
+hypre is subject to the LGPL license version 2.1, which is considered acceptable since hypre is one of the original xSDK members.
 ```

 **M8.** Provide a runtime API to return the current version number of the software.